Robotic Surgery: Safe with Less Downtime, Los Angeles, CA | HLB

 For open hernia surgery, an incision is created in the groin, which enables the surgeon to locate the sac containing the bulging intestine.
 The surgeon pushes the hernia back into the abdomen before strengthening the abdominal wall using stitches or synthetic mesh.

 During laparoscopic hernia surgery, the surgeon makes tiny incisions around the lower abdomen before inserting a laparoscope (thin tube with a tiny video camera attached).
-The abdomen is inflated with carbon dioxide, which is harmless and creates space to allow the doctor to view inside your body.
-The inner lining of the abdomen (peritoneum) is cut to allow the surgeon to view the weakness in the abdominal wall.
-Mesh is placed on the inside of the wall to cover the defects and strengthen the tissue.
+Carbon dioxide inflates the abdomen, creating space for the doctor to view the inside of your body.
+The surgeon cuts the inner lining of the abdomen (peritoneum) to enable them to observe the weakness in the abdominal wall.
+The mesh is positioned within the wall to cover the defects and reinforce the tissue.

-Read our article: Top Surgical Procedures for Hernias, Gallbladder Issues, and GERD
+Please read our article: Top Surgical Procedures for Hernias, Gallbladder Issues, and GERD.

 General Surgery

-Robotic surgery is also used to remove the gallbladder, and during colorectal procedures, which allows for small incisions, nearly invisible scars, less pain, and reduced downtime.
+Robotic surgery also removes the gallbladder during colorectal procedures, allowing for small incisions, nearly invisible scars, less pain, and reduced downtime.

 Read our article: Gallstone Pain?
 Gallbladder Surgery Could Help

-While robotic surgery technology is advanced, you should feel comfort in knowing the techniques are established.
+While robotic surgery technology is advanced, you should feel comfortable knowing the established techniques.
 Robotic surgery makes the various procedures safe and effective with lowered health risks.

 Why Do Doctors Choose to Use Robotic Surgery?